 Keikogi Training clothes.
 Worn when practicing martial arts.
 Also called "gi" or "do gi."
 See Wikipedia or Everything2.

 Kimono means literally "clothing" or "things to wear," though of course we have a specific image of kimono as a particular type of Japanese clothing.
 Kimono are today usually only worn on special occasions.
-See JapaneseKimono.com, Wikipedia, or Everything2.
+See JapaneseKimono.com, TV Tropes, Wikipedia, or Everything2.

 Nemaki Sleepwear.
 See JapaneseKimono.com.